tejastn10/acre/README.md

    npm run dev
    ```

-4. Open `http://localhost:3000` in your browser to view the app.
+4. Open `http://localhost:3000` in your browser to use the returns calculator.

 ---